 4.2 Requirements for ship documentation on hazardous wastes

-4.2.1 Hazardous wastes on board ships: categorization in MARPOL
+4.2.1 Hazardous wastes on board ships or generated on board?: categorization in MARPOL

 Differing from the more land-oriented waste regulations and classifications, the MARPOL Convention does not include a definition of “hazardous waste”, and therefore does not make a specific distinction between hazardous and non-hazardous wastes and residues.
 However, according to the legal analysis conducted under the framework of the Basel Convention its requirements apply to ship-generated wastes and residues once they are offloaded from the ship.
 Therefore ship-generated wastes and residues at that stage can be classified as hazardous waste when meeting the corresponding characteristics of the applicable land-based waste regulations.